TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

     **Suggested:** `500`.

 !!! tip
-    - If you have a lot of RAM set the option to few hundreds (MB) for the best repair performance
+    - If you have a lot of RAM, set the option to a few hundred (MB) for the best repair performance
-    - If you're running low on memory, avoid setting this value too high.
+    - Avoid setting this value too high if you're running low on memory.

 ### ParThreads

 Number of threads to use during par-repair.

-*On multi-core CPUs for the best speed set the option to the number of logical cores (physical cores + hyper-threading units).
-If you want to utilize the CPU to 100% you may need to add one or two additional threads to compensate for wait intervals used for thread synchronization.*
+*On multi-core CPUs for the best speed, set the option to the number of logical cores (physical cores + hyper-threading units).
+If you want to utilize the CPU to 100%, you may need to add one or two additional threads to compensate for wait intervals used for thread synchronization.*

 !!! success ""

     **Suggested:** Half of your logical cores are on your server, so it doesn't interfere with other processes on your server, such as video playback.

 !!! info
-    - On single-core CPUs use only one thread.
+    - On single-core CPUs, only one thread is used.
     - Set to `0` to automatically use all available CPU cores (may not work on old or exotic platforms).

 !!! warning "Par2 repair can be very resource intensive, and it could slow down your system performance and even interfere with video playback"